mrknmc/ug4/tts4/report.md

 # Visualizing key connections

 I visualised connections between 10 people with the highest PageRank.
-It seemed that the algorithm ranked people with great influence highly and thus could provide some additional information.
-I used the networkx library [^5] to create a graph of these connections which is then outputted into a file `graph.dot` and visualised with `graphviz`.
+It seemed that the algorithm ranked people with great influence highly and thus visualising their connections could provide some additional information about the scandal.
+I used the networkx library [^5] to create a graph of these connections which is then outputted into a file `graph.dot` and visualised with graphviz [^6].

 I used information from `roles.txt` to assign names and roles to email accounts of Enron employees.
 Furthermore, the number of emails exchanged between two people is displayed at the tail of an edge in red colour.